rolkra/rolkra.github.io/_posts/2020-9-17-explore-count-data.md

 So, overall 32% of the people survived.

 Splitting by Gender already shows a strong pattern: only 21% of all male survived, but 73% of all female.
-Taking a closer look to females, we see that better classes hat better chances to survive (46% of 3rd class survived, but 93% of better classes)
+Taking a closer look to females, we see that better classes had better chances to survive (46% of 3rd class survived, but 93% of better classes)